-23 kilometres southeast of the island, the world's tallest sea stack and the site of some of Australia's most remarkable diving can be found – the 551 metre tall Balls Pyramid.
+Just 23 kilometres southeast of the island, the world's tallest sea stack and the site of some of Australia's most remarkable diving can be found – the 551-metre-tall Balls Pyramid.
 Exploring the caves and waters surrounding the basalt spearhead, divers come face-to-face with a mass of spectacular sea creatures.